 Modern Metallics: Luxury metallic materials shine bright in all sectors from home accessories to jewellery and adorn everything from mugs to stationery.
 From entire products made from bronze, brass or copper materials to touches for luxe effect, this stylish trend is perfect for premium products.
 For example, this Sol Lamp by Edgar Home comes in copper, antique brass, silver, gold and a selection of colours.

 Sol Lamp by Edgar

 Clean Primary: Bold and bare, the Clean Primary trend is about minimal design, think stripped back, lean and clean.
-The colours here are primary very Bauhaus; yellow, red and blue and you will also get bright pops of pinks, greens and more.
+The colours here are primary and very Bauhaus; yellow, red and blue and you will also get bright pops of pinks, greens and more.
 But it’s matt and flat rather than bright and shiny.
-With bold colours often comes bold and clever designs.
-An example of the Clean Primary trend is these cool robots called Cubebot by Brooklyn based design brand Areaware which is distributed in the UK and Ireland by Stone Marketing.
-You can move the components to create different poses and then when you’re done just fold the wooden robot into a cube – cool and colourful!
+With bold colours often come bold and clever designs.
+An example of the Clean Primary trend is these cool robots called Cubebot by Brooklyn based design brand Areaware.
+You can move the components to create different poses and then when you’re done fold the wooden robot into a cube – cool and colourful!

 Areaware Cubebot Distributed by Stone Marketing

 As I mentioned in the introduction, these design trends were seen at Top Drawer.
 This is a trade fair showcasing creative new products from international and UK brands for retailers to buy.
 It covers a wide range of items for the home along with gifts, fashion and craft pieces.
 Stylus identified the trends which are outlined in this feature.
 This company analyses how consumer lifestyle trends impact on product design and consumer engagement across industries.